GEO & AEO Glossary

 - GEO Scanner

-- The core product — evaluates websites against GEO and AEO parameters and produces two scores: AI-Readiness Score and AI Visibility Score.
+- The core product.
+It evaluates websites against GEO and AEO parameters and returns two scores: an AI-Readiness Score and an AI Visibility Score.

 - AI Bot Accessibility